 Keith graduated from the University of Florida with a PhD in Behavioral and Cognitive Neuroscience in 2010.
 He is interested in motor control and aging.

-Keith was recently multiple VA grants from the Office of Rural Health, VA Innovations and Office of Rehabilitation Research and Development Service to study the effects of an exercise intervention on upper extremity control.
+Keith has multiple VA grants from the Office of Rural Health, VA Innovations and Office of Rehabilitation Research and Development Service to study the effects of an exercise intervention on upper extremity control and applications to stroke rehabilitation.

 Aging; Motor control; Exercise; Interhemispheric Inhibition; fMRI; TMS; DTI